• Contact us

 What’s interesting about Carbon 60?

-They are exceptionally stable molecules, and are not easily dissolved in water or other solvents.
 Their spherical shape can trap other atoms inside them, they can act as super conductors, and they have been shown to behave as both a wave and a particle according to quantum physics.

-Buckyballs have also been shown to bounce, even when fired into stainless steel walls at more than 24,000 kilometres per hour.
 C60 molecules also return to their original shape when squeezed, and they can also spin at incredibly high speeds, even at room temperature.

-They can also withstand high temperatures and pressures, and the carbon 60 molecules can react with other atoms while preserving their spherical shape.
 C60 has also been shown to be resistant to both chemical corrosion and radioactivity.
 C60 fullerene molecules are very slightly soluble in organic solvents such as toluene, but are insoluble in water.

-Carbon 60 molecules are very good electron acceptors, meaning that they readily accept free electrons from other substances.
 This means that Carbon 60 can be oxidised, happily taking on extra electrons, such as those released during oxidative stress, although they will also readily release electrons under the right conditions.
 They react readily when mixed with free radicals to form reversible “radical” C60 molecules.

-The C60 form of carbon also shows promise for use as both an electrical conductor and a superconductor, potentially through replacing some carbon atoms with other elements, including both sodium and potassium.
-The potassium-buckyballs showing superconducting properties at -255°C, which the highest superconducting temperature of any known organic substance.
+The C60 form of carbon also shows promise for use as both an electrical conductor and a superconductor, by replacing some carbon atoms with other elements, including both sodium and potassium.

 Individual molecules of carbon 60 fullerene transmit either blue or red light, which creates a purple colour for pure preparations of Carbon 60.
-Once dried the colour changes to brown, due to a reduction in blue-light transmission and increase in green-light transmission through the crystal structure.
+Once dried the colour changes to brown, due to a reduction in blue-light transmission and an increase in green-light transmission through the crystal structure.

 Solid carbon 60 is soft, like the graphite in lead pencils, but turns into a superhard form of diamond under extreme pressure.
-It also absorbs light at a significantly higher rates, when it is subjected to higher-intensity light.
+It also absorbs light at a significantly higher rate when it is subjected to higher-intensity light.

 What is Carbon 60 used for?

-The incredible properties and behaviours of Carbon 60 means that it is being described by some as the “swiss army knife” of organic chemistry, with the potential to use it as the starting point for thousands of useful substances.
+The incredible properties and behaviours of Carbon 60 mean that it is being described by some as the “swiss army knife” of organic chemistry, with the potential to use it as the starting point for thousands of useful substances.

 The way that carbon 60 absorbs light and attracts electrons makes it an excellent substance to use in solar cells, for harvesting energy from the sun.